vedph/cadmus-gisarc/README.md

 Classification:

 - categories\*: general thematic tags from some taxonomy.
-- index keywords: multiple-language keywords.
+- index keywords: multiple-language keywords which can be grouped under several sections ("indexes").

 Comment: